 Macarons are so expensive to buy so why not make your own Raspberry Macarons at home for a lot less “dough”!

-I finally did it!
-I made Raspberry Macarons – the mysterious French cookie.
+I finally did it and you can too!
+I made Raspberry Macarons - the mysterious French cookie.
 My daughter has been asking me to make them for at least a year and I was actually afraid to try them.
 They seemed so hard to make.
-But they’re also $2.00 per cookie which is a bit pricey if you ask me.
-They’re so small!
+But they're also $2.00 per cookie which is a bit pricey if you ask me.
+They're so small!
 But so delicious.
-And since I can’t afford to buy them very often and only in very small quantities, I decided to be brave and try to make them at home.
+And since I can't afford to buy them very often and only in very small quantities, I decided to be brave and try to make them at home.
 It worked!
-And they’re just as scrumptious as the bakery version.
+And they're just as scrumptious as the bakery version.
+I'm excited to share the recipe with you!

 I also had a special occasion to give me some incentive.
 I made these Raspberry Macarons for my son’s teacher.
 It was teacher appreciation week and I thought they would make a nice little gift for Mrs. Roberts.
 She’s an extra special lady who deserves some extra fancy French cookies.
 And guess what, they’re not that hard to make after all.
 They came out perfectly on my first try!

-You can do it too and you don’t even have to spend $2 per cookie.
-This recipe makes 20 cookies, so I’m actually saving you about $40 bucks!
-You’re welcome.
+You can do it!
+And you don't even have to spend $2 per cookie.
+This recipe makes 20 cookies, so I'm actually saving you about $40 bucks!
+You're welcome.

-Place a clean piece of parchment paper over the one with the circles and put them both on a large cookie sheet.
+9) Place a clean piece of parchment paper over the one with the circles and put them both on a large cookie sheet.
 Pipe batter to near the edge of the drawn circles.
+Gently pull out the circle sheet, place on another cookie sheet and cover with a fresh piece of parchment.
+Pipe 20 more.
 Let them dry for 15-30 minutes.

 Fill the cookies with seedless raspberry jam.
-You could also fill them with nutella or vanilla frosting.
+You could also fill them with nutella or vanilla buttercream frosting.
+Note: Macarons always taste the best the next day (if you can wait that long).

 Raspberry Macarons make a beautiful gift or rainy day treat.
 Enjoy!